gespel/EPSA/README.md

 ### Database

-1. Run `postgresql` server on your cluster's head node.
-Create a new database (we suggest `eps` as a name).
+1. Run `postgresql` server on your cluster's head node (or on a separate database node).

+2. Create a new database (we suggest `eps` as a name).

-   Set up (create) following tables:
+3. Set up (create) following tables:

    ```sql
    CREATE TABLE allocations (